noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - Applications in an Amazon VPC can securely access AWS PrivateLink endpoints across AWS Regions using inter-Region VPC peering
   - Reduce the need to build self-managed proxy servers with private IPs for S3 access from on-premises applications
   - Can be accessed from on-premises and across Regions
+- security groups
+  - associated with the endpoint network interface.
+  - rules control the traffic to the endpoint network interface from resources in your VPC
+- using private DNS and endpoint-specific hostnames
+  - keeps the traffic destined for the service contained securely within the Amazon network.
+  - all traffic to the service is directed to the interface endpoint instead of through a default route

 #### Gateway Load Balancer Endpoints

 - an elastic network interface with a private IP address from the IP address range of your subnet.
 - serves as an entry point to intercept traffic and route it to a service that you've configured using Gateway Load Balancers
 - specify a Gateway Load Balancer endpoint as a target for a route in a route table

+#### Endpoint Policies

+- resource policies attached to endpoints: controlling access from the endpoint to the specified service.
+  - manage permissions from the endpoint policy
+    - you should set the s3 bucket policy to only accept connections from the endpoint
+    - that way you dont need to manage TWO different policies in TWO different places
+- controls the requests, users, or groups that are allowed access through the endpoint.
+- default policy:
+  - allows full access to the AWS service
+  - If a service does not support endpoint policies, the endpoint allows full access to the service.
+- custom policy
+  - explicitly denies access to any actions not listed in the policy.
+  - does not override or replace IAM user policies or service-specific policies (such as S3 bucket policies).
+  - cannot attach more than one policy to an endpoint.

 ### VPNs